-Years ended December 31, 2018 2017 Balance at beginning of period \$ 11,431 \$ 16,128 Increases related to prior year tax positions 68 Decreases related to prior year tax positions (1,538) (5,508) Increases related to current year tax positions 282 743 Balance at end of period \$ 10,175 \$ 11,431
+ended ber 31, 2019 2018 Balance at beginning of period \$ 10,175 \$ 11,431 Increases related to prior year tax positions 46 Decreases related to prior year tax positions (1,046) (1,538) Increases related to current year tax positions 282 Decreases related to settlements with taxing authorities (100) Balance at end of period \$ 9,075 \$ 10,175

-The total unrecognized tax benefits of \$10,175 and \$11,431 were generated from legacy PQ Corporation.
+The total unrecognized tax benefits of \$9,075 and \$10,175 as of December 31, 2019 and 2018, respectively.
 If these amounts are recognized in future periods, it would affect the effective tax rate on income from continuing operations for the years in which they are recognized.

-Interest and penalties recognized related to uncertain tax positions amounted to \$42 and \$52 for the years ended December 31, 2018 and 2017, respectively.
+Interest and penalties released related to uncertain tax positions amounted to \$701 and \$42 for the years ended December 31, 2019 and 2018, respectively.
 To the extent interest and penalties are not assessed with respect to uncertain tax positions, amounts accrued will be reduced and reflected as a reduction of the overall income tax provision in the period for which the event occurs requiring the adjustment.
-The \$1,088 and \$1,270 in accrued interest and penalties as of December 31, 2018 and 2017, respectively, is recorded in other long-term liabilities on the consolidated balance sheets.
+The \$381 and \$1,088 in accrued interest and penalties as of December 31, 2019 and 2018, respectively, is recorded in other long-term liabilities on the consolidated balance sheets.

-Due to the Business Combination, the Company files numerous consolidated and separate income tax returns in the U.S. federal jurisdiction and in many state and foreign jurisdictions.
-The following describes the open tax years, by major tax jurisdiction, as of December 31, 2018:
+The Company files numerous consolidated and separate income tax returns in the U.S. federal jurisdiction and in many state and foreign jurisdictions.
+The following describes the open tax years, by significant tax jurisdiction, as of December 31, 2019:

 Jurisdiction Period

 United States-Federal 2007-Present

 United States-State 2007-Present

-Canada(1) 2010-Present
+Canada (1) 2011-Present

 Germany 2015-Present

-Netherlands 2012-Present
+Netherlands 2013-Present

-Mexico 2014-Present
+Mexico 2015-Present

-United Kingdom 2012-Present
+United Kingdom 2013-Present

-Brazil 2014-Present
+Brazil 2015-Present

-(1) Includes federal as well as local jurisdictions
+(1) Includes federal as well iurisdictions

-Given that certain U.S. companies have net operating loss carryforwards, the statute for examination by taxing authorities in the United States, and certain state jurisdictions, will remain open for a period following the use of such net operating loss carryforwards, extending the period for examination beyond the years indicated above.
+Given that certain subsidiaries have U.S. and state net operating loss carryforwards, the statute for examination by the U.S. and state taxing authorities will typically remain open for a period following the use of such net operating loss carryforwards, extending the period for examination beyond the years indicated above.

-The Company has subsidiaries in various states, provinces and countries that are currently under audit for years ranging from 2007 through 2017.
+The Company has subsidiaries in various states, provinces and countries that are currently under audit for years ranging from 2014 through 2018.
 To date, no material adjustments have been proposed as a result of these audits.
-As of December 31, 2018, the Company does not believe that there are any positions for which it is reasonably possible that the total amount of unrecognized tax benefits will significantly increase or decrease within the next 12 months.
+As of December 31, 2019, the Company does not believe that there are any positions for which it is reasonably possible that the total amount of unrecognized tax benefits will significantly increase or decrease within the next 12 months.

-The Company has a NOL available of \$284,237 to reduce future federal taxes payable.
+The Company has an NOL available of \$245,138 to reduce future U.S. federal taxes payable.
 The current federal carry-forward period for those NOL's is 20 years because they were generated prior to U.S. tax reform being enacted.
 In light of tax reform, any net operating losses incurred after December 31, 2017 will be allowed to carry forward indefinitely.
-As a result of the 2014 change in control, \$144,357 of the \$284,237 are subject to the limitations of Section 382 of the Internal
+As a result of the 2014 change in control, \$105,158 of the \$245,138 are subject to the limitations of Section 382 of the Internal Revenue Code ("IRC").
+Although subject to the limitations of IRC §382, management believes it is more likely than not that the Company will realize the entire \$105,158 in pre-transaction NOLs in future years.
+The remaining \$139,880 relates to periods after the 2014 change in control and would not be subject to limitation under IRC §382.